adaszko/complgen/README.md

 This mode is useful if you're command line user and want to improve the CLI experience on *your* machine by either implementing a missing autocompletion for a specific CLI tool, or override the default one with a one better tailored for your needs and usage patterns.
+Or you simply want to iterate quickly on a `.usage` file before you compile it to a shell script.

 ```
 $ complgen jit usage/small.usage bash -- --color